Cam (bootleg): Projectionist camming

 Sometimes cam versions are made by projectionists themselves, either for home use or to distribute (with or without profit).
-This provides several advantages: first, the projection booth window has a central, unobstructed view of the screen.
-Second, the projectionist can bypass the built-in microphone and link the camcorder directly to the monitor output of the audio rack, resulting in a clear, well-separated stereo recording.
+This provides several advantages: first, the projection booth window has a central, unobstructed view of the screen. second, the projectionist can bypass the built-in microphone and link the camcorder directly to the monitor output of the audio rack, resulting in a clear, well-separated stereo recording.
+This is known as telesync.
 The projectionist can also alleviate the frame rate conversion problem described above by speeding the projector up from film's traditional 24 fps to 25 fps and then use a standard PAL video camera to record the film picture.
 These advantages come with a higher risk: a projectionist, if caught, will almost certainly be fired, and is more likely than the typical audience member to face legal prosecution.

 Anti-piracy

 Since 2001, many major motion pictures have been shipped to theaters with watermarks of unique patterns of tiny dots embedded throughout the film, known as Coded Anti-Piracy technology.
 If the cammer is unable to catch and blur all of these sequences, the studio can determine at which theater the cam was recorded.